grocid/passdesktop/README.md

  - To use mutual authentication.
 This requires each accessor/user to have a valid private key.
 Private key can be encrypted with master password.
  - Using [fw](https://github.com/grocid/fw) to only allow white-listed users.
 Requires the user to authenticate with Google Authenticator to white list its IP address.
 Makes it harder for attackers, but does not yield any real security.
- - To use root token or regular tokens: when sharing a server with multiple users and associated (disjoint) storage areas, different tokens are needed and, hence, root token cannot be used.
+ - (*Slightly deprecated*) To use root token or regular tokens: when sharing a server with multiple users and associated (disjoint) storage areas, different tokens are needed and, hence, root token cannot be used.
 In even in single-user mode, use of root token is not recommended.
- - Trusting a third-party server.
+ - (*Slightly deprecated*) Trusting a third-party server.
 The holder of the root token (or a group/individual holding of the unseal keys) will be able to read all data stored in Vault.
 However, Vault is quite light weight and can, for a limited amount of users, be run on a mere Raspberry Pi gen A. I would suggest that each user runs Vault on their own Raspberry Pi at home.
 Secrets can be shared over several VPS instances and providers using secret sharing.
 While at a higher cost, it would give higher security and accessibility (as a e.g. (3, 2) scheme would require only two out of three servers to be online).
- - PBKDF2 computes 4096 iterations of SHA-256.
-If the password has a lot lower entropy than 256 bits, then the iteration count need to be increased considerably.
+ - If the password has a lot lower entropy than 256 bits, then the iteration count / Argon2 parameters need to be increased considerably.

 ### How to sync between devices